umair-hassan/best-toolbox/docs/_sources/12_rTMSIntervention.rst.txt

 .. important::

-    This page is not fully ready yet.
+    This protocol is being refactored and improved continuously, so documentation and software may not be completely synchronized.

 Parameters Syntax
 -------------------------------------------